 Driving While Sleepy

-Driving while sleepy can be a very dangerous thing and causes 5,500 driving tests in the U.S. alone each year.
+Driving while sleepy can be very dangerous and causes 5,500 driving tests in the U.S. alone each year.
 Driving while sleepy can decrease reaction times while driving, which can increase the risk of a crash.
-Driving while sleepy is, in fact, more dangerous than anyone thought, according to a recent study from AAA Foundation of Traffic Study.
+Driving while sleepy is, in fact, more dangerous than anyone thought, according to a recent study from the AAA Foundation of Traffic Study.
 They looked at crash data from 1999-2008 and found that 17 percent of all fatal car crashes came when a driver was drowsy or sleepy behind the wheel.

 Results from the foundation’s study coincide with the start of Drowsy Driving Prevention Week by the National Sleep Foundation, which has been pushing for better drowsy-driving awareness and education since 1991.